Call for Proposals 2019

 The application should be submitted by the principal investigator or project lead, and it should include:

-- A completed application form with your name, contact information, ACRL membership number and expiration date (for project lead or at least one collaborator.
-Unsure?
-Call ALA customer service toll free at 800-545-2433 or direct line 312-944-6780), and, if applicable, names and contact details of collaborators.
+- A completed application form with your name, contact information, ACRL membership number and expiration date (for project lead or at least one collaborator; if you are unsure of membership number and expiration date, please call ALA customer service toll free at 800-545-2433 or direct line 312-944-6780), and, if applicable, names and contact details of collaborators.
 (Preview questions asked on application form in PDF file).

 - A single PDF (up to 16 MB) attached to the application form with: